yalelibrary/linked-art-mapping/specs/md/tasks/identifiers/orbis_item_id.md

 keyword: [, , ]
 ---

-# Voyager Item ID
+# Voyager item ID

-The Voyager MFHD ID is a serially based identifier assigned to MARC 21 Holdings records in the Voyager ILS.
+The Voyager item ID is a serially based identifier assigned to item records in the Voyager ILS.

 |Domains|Usage|
 |-------|-----|